 Similarly, the four support posts were delivered via helicopter as seen in the image on the right.

 After the support posts were mounted, the team attached four cables across the gorge — two on each post.
-This ind of catenary style hanging bridge is one of the simplest and will be very familiar to fans of old Tarzan movies or select Scooby Doo episodes.
+This kind of catenary style hanging bridge is one of the simplest and will be very familiar to fans of old Tarzan movies or select Scooby Doo episodes.

 The following video features an awesome time-lapse sequence showing the installation of the bridge’s decking.